e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 - *Reading "re-decided" as premise-recheck only:* the other horn of the flagged tension — quietly loses the still-holding blocked event, contradicting the blocked-not-lost promise.

+### D-192 — Let the greedy claim empty the harness remainder

+**Status.** ratified

+**Position.** A rostered greedy claimant empties the harness register's derived
+surface: the greedy claim wins and the harness surface genuinely goes empty, so every `stage!` in such a session is rejected at staging with `ClaimedFaceEntry` naming the incumbent — already-specified behavior, not a new diagnostic.

+**Spec.** §9.3

+**Rationale.** The precedence is an *implication* of the claimed-versus-derived distinction §9.3 already draws, not a new rule: the greedy claim is a **rostered claim** whose computed source is exhausted at the attach point, while the harness register's surface is the **derived** complement of the rostered claims — the faces no rostered device speaks for.
+A rostered greedy claimant therefore leaves that complement empty by construction.
+The harness register exists for script and test sessions without an interactive claimant, and a `stage!` rejected in a GUI session with `ClaimedFaceEntry` is informative, not broken;
+§9.6's `EmptyGreedyClaim` covers greedy-vs-greedy only and wants no companion here.
+Escape hatch on the record: a user who wants a non-empty harness surface alongside the GUI attaches the GUI under a non-greedy (returned) binding — the design already allows it, the same GUI device type being equally attachable under a binding that returns explicit claims (§9.6).
+Greedy-last attach is the idiom, computed claims staying exhausted at attach: attachment order is load-bearing by design.

+**Rejected.**
+- *Harness-first subtraction — subtract the harness remainder before computing the greedy complement:* it would make the derived surface behave like a claim, and it breaks greedy's purpose — everything unclaimed, without configuration.
+- *Recomputing computed claims at roster changes:* contradicts exhaustion-at-attach — past the attach point nothing downstream can tell a computed claim from a returned one — and the frozen-surface doctrine.

+### D-193 — Keep per-writer liveness on one timestamp plus task state

+**Status.** ratified

+**Position.** Per-writer liveness keeps the diagnostic cell's **single** atomic heartbeat timestamp (§9.8's mechanism untouched); the published per-writer status gains `task_state`, read by the loop from its own device `Task` handles at publication; §10.2's "last-staged and last-read wall time" split is dropped.

+**Spec.** §9.8, §10.2

+**Rationale.** §9.8 gives each cell a bounded accumulation plus one atomic liveness timestamp the device task stores on every loop pass, while §10.2's published status promised "last-staged and last-read wall time, task state" — two timestamps plus a task state that a single store-on-every-call timestamp cannot produce.
+Only one of the three is a genuine cell field: the loop already owns the device `Task` handles and can read their state where it publishes, so `task_state` costs the cell nothing. §10.2's "the per-writer cell and nothing besides, specified in full by §9.8" is qualified to admit those handles.

+**Rejected.**
+- *The two-timestamp decomposition — a three-field liveness record in the cell, staged and read separated:* its signal is weakest exactly where it would fire, a rare-data device legitimately parked in a blocking read showing a stale last-staged (the case §10.2's loose 2 s threshold exists to tolerate), and it grows the cell §9.8 deliberately keeps minimal.